Covalent organic framework: Energy storage

 A few COFs possess the stability and conductivity necessary to perform well in energy storage applications like lithium-ion batteries, and various different metal-ion batteries and cathodes.

 Water filtration

 A prototype 2 nanometer thick COF layer on a graphene substrate was used to filter dye from industrial wastewater.
 Once full, the COF can be cleaned and reused.
+COFs can also used to remove the PFAS in water, a hexagonal imine-linked 2D COF exhibited high affinity toward anionic PFAS.

 Pharmaceutical drug delivery

 A 3D COF was created, characterised by an interconnected mesoporous scaffold that showed effective drug loading and release in a simulated body fluid environment, making it useful as a nanocarrier for pharmaceutical drugs.